rfo909/CFT/doc/Reference.md

 ```

 The mon.Lwait lambda waits until number of running processes comes below the limit,
 before returning.

-See separate sections on closures and objects.
+This way, no more than 4 processes will run at a time.